UcheEneh/camera_fau/README.md

 https://www.youtube.com/watch?v=2Pboq2LFoaI

 On QT:
-#Just include this in .pro
+#Just include this in .pro file

 -	For Desktop application
 #.....................................